Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: Characterizations and preservation of

-A class $\cR$ of $\ell$-groups is called a \emph{radical class} if $\cR$ is nonempty and closed under convex sub-$\ell$-groups, under isomorphic images, and under joins of convex sub-$\ell$-groups (see \cite[Definition 36.1]{darnel}).
-For example, the class $\A$ and the class $\Arch$ are both radical classes.
+A class $\cR$ of $\ell$-groups is called a radical class if $\cR$ is nonempty and closed under convex $\ell$-subgroups, under isomorphic images, and under joins of convex sub-$\ell$-groups (see \cite[Definition 36.1]{darnel}).
+For example, the class $\A$ of abelian $\ell$-groups and the class $\Arch$ are both radical classes.